Gillian Wright (astronomer): Education

 Wright attended a comprehensive school in the town of Hamilton, where she studied for Scottish Highers in Chemistry, English, French, Maths and Physics, then went on to study Natural Philosophy (Physics) at the University of Glasgow.
 She then pursued postgraduate studies at Imperial College London, firstly obtaining an master's degree in 1982.
 Wrights master's thesis, titled Design study for a large balloon-borne far infrared telescope investigates the practicalities of a balloon mounted infra-red telescope, including techniques for making lightweight mirrors, optical configurations and potential structural problems.
 Wright then submitted her PhD at the same institute, titled Infrared activity in interacting galaxies, in 1986.
 This work investigated the cause of unusually intense Infra-red activity in the nuclei of interacting galaxies, concluding that the most likely cause was recent bursts of star formation.

 Career

 After her PhD, Wright was appointed a fellowship position at the Royal Observatory, Edinburgh.
 She was then staff scientist at the UK Infrared Telescope in Hawaii, and later became the Head of Instrumentation there from 1995 to 1997.
-In 1997 Wright returned to Edinburgh to join the newly formed UK Astronomy Technology Centre, where she currently holds the position of director.
+In 1997 Wright returned to Edinburgh to join the newly formed UK Astronomy Technology Centre, where she held the position of director until September 2024.
 She is also a visiting professor at the University of Edinburgh's Institute for Astronomy and a member of the Scottish Universities Physics Alliance (SUPA) International Advisory Committee.